Member News and Information

 Our Members-Only section is open to managers, staff and Board members of government crime victim compensation programs.
 Contact us if you need assistance logging in.

-Our current featured issue is "Benefit Maximums."
-More information can be found by clicking on the "Members-Only" tab to the upper right, once you've logged in.
+Our current featured issue is "Debt-Collection Delay."
+Examples of state compensation laws that prevent certain debt-collection activities can be found.
+Go to the "Featured Issue" flyout under the Members-Only tab to the upper right, once you've logged in.

 VOCA and State Compensation Programs: An Unofficial Guide